bioconductor-source/fenr/README.md

 ## Usage

 The initial step involves downloading functional term data. `fenr` supports data downloads from *Gene Ontology*, *Reactome*, *KEGG*, *BioPlanet*, and *WikiPathways*.
 Custom ontologies can also be used, provided they are converted into an appropriate format (refer to the `prepare_for_enrichment` function for more information).
-The command below downloads functional terms and gene mapping from Gene Ontology (GO):
+The command below downloads functional terms and gene mapping from Gene Ontology (GO) for yeast:

 ```
 go <- fetch_go(species = "sgd")